What’s a meta description and why is it important for your SEO efforts?

 1. Provides value upfront:

-Of all the elements of your SERP, the meta description is arguably the most important part of your content in providing better user experience.
+Of all the elements of your SERP, the meta description is arguably the most important part of your content in providing a better user experience.
 Meta descriptions are a part of your frontline efforts for trying to rank well on Google SERPs and form the first impression of your content on the search page.

 Check out this meta description by a famous SEO website, Moz.com.

 By adding the phrase “backed by the largest community of SEOs on the planet“, Moz builds credibility and authority in the SEO space and tries to gain your trust by stating that its community involves the best of the best out there.